 So, here goes: SPOILER ALERT!

 Logan finally kisses Sage one day, and she stops him.
 She has to tell him her secret before they can continue.
-See, Sage is actually a boy.
+See, Sage is a trans girl.

 Logan freaks out and turns his back on Sage, questioning his own sexuality and feeling that now he REALLY can never trust anyone ever, EVER again.